Everything you need to know about kitten season.

 When is the right age to adopt a kitten?

-Kittens shouldn’t be rehomed until they’re at least eight weeks old (Battersea rehomes at 9 weeks).
-The mother-kitten relationship is vital to a kitten’s development; and it’s partly thanks to mum that kittens grow into healthy, well-adjusted adults.
+Kittens shouldn’t be rehomed until they’re at least eight weeks old (Battersea rehomes at nine weeks).
+The mother-kitten relationship is vital to a kitten’s development; and it’s partly thanks to their mum that kittens grow into healthy, well-adjusted adults.

 Although kittens start eating solids at four to five weeks, they’re still dependent on their mother for food and warmth until they’re around eight weeks old.
-Mum will still also be helping them toilet – not only stimulating their motions through licking but also showing them how to do it on their own.
-Kittens learn from their littermates too - growing up around their brothers and sisters develops their social skills.
+Their mum will still also be helping them toilet – not only stimulating their motions through licking but also showing them how to do it on their own.
+Kittens learn from their littermates too – growing up around their brothers and sisters develops their social skills.
 Without it they can grow up fearful, skittish or even aggressive.

 If you plan on getting a kitten, always make sure you know exactly how old it is and how long it spent with its mum and siblings.